MarkBuffalo/sacagawea/README.md

 [Sacagawea Progress:   8%] █▎    | Host: 5503 of 65536 | Elapsed: 05:36 | Remaining: 30:03 | Rate: 33.28 sites/s

 ```

-If you choose a CIDR range, currently it defaults to checking 80, 443, 8080 and 8443.
-If you know what you're looking for and want to speed things up, create your own input file with ports and protocols.

 ## Parameters